Expensent

 Whatever permission model you pick inside QBO, remember that the receipt capture question is separate.
 Being admin on a client's QuickBooks file doesn't give you access to their inbox, and that is where most of the source documents actually live.

-4. The 5 methods bookkeepers use to collect receipts
+4. The 5 methods bookkeepers give clients for receipts

 Across QBO-focused bookkeeping firms, receipt collection tends to fall into one of five patterns.
-Most firms use two or three at once, and the mix is usually driven by which clients will cooperate with which method.
+Most firms use two or three at once, and the mix is usually driven by which client action you can make repeatable without asking for direct inbox access.

 1. Client emails receipts directly